 Statewide, County Agricultural and Farmland Protection Boards serve a vital role as part of New York State’s long-standing effort to use voluntary, incentive-based programs to protect farming and farmland.
+Our office also coordinates this Board.

 2017 Agricultural and Farmland Protection Plan